 · Masters in Psychology and Counseling Accreditation Council

 Mission Statement Chatham University prepares its students to build lives of purpose, value, and fulfilling work.
 Through professional skill development and liberal arts learning, Chatham prepares its graduates to be informed and engaged citizens in their communities; to recognize and respect diversity of culture, identity, and opinion; and to live sustainably.

-Students at Chatham University immerse themselves in academics, co-curricular activities, and city life here in Pittsburgh, PA.
-At Chatham University, you’ll find an academic and social environment where everyone- from professors in the classroom to strong alumnae/alumni networks to fellow students- cares about your future.
-The Student Affairs Division at Chatham is committed to assisting students in becoming active members of our campus community, through a variety of programs and services.
-The Student Affairs staff members are here to help Chatham students stretch their imaginations, learn about themselves, discover the world, and achieve their aspirations.
+Student Life Students at Chatham University immerse themselves in academics, co-curricular activities, and city life here in Pittsburgh, PA.
+At Chatham University, you’ll find an academic and social environment where everyone, from professors in the classroom to strong alumnae/alumni networks to fellow students, cares about your future.
+The Office of Student Affairs at Chatham is committed to assisting students in becoming active members of the campus community through a variety of programs and services.
+Student Affairs staff members are here to help Chatham students stretch their imaginations, learn about themselves, discover the world, and achieve their aspirations.
 Chatham University has a lot in store for students outside the classroom.